How Training Benefits work

 Tell us about changes to your training

 We approved your training plan based on what you told us in your application.
-If you want to make any changes to your training, you need to ask us first.
+If you want to make any changes to the plan we approved, you need to ask us first.
 The changes you intend to make could affect your eligibility for training benefits.

 - We will review your request to change your training.
-Then we will decide if you still qualify for Training Benefits.
+Then we will decide if you still qualify for TB.
+Call or email the TB unit if you have questions.

 If you do not follow these steps, you might need to look for work or pay back the benefits you received.